Fundamental groups of aspherical manifolds and maps of non-zero degree

-In many cases, we will prove that the existence of a map of non-zero degree from a direct product is equivalent to the existence of a finite covering of the same product type.
-This characterization contains a special case of a criterion for reducibility for arbitrary (i.e. not necessarily finitely generated or torsion-free) groups whose quotient by their center fulfills a certain property.
-Moreover, our results combined with Hillman's work~\cite{Hillman} characterize aspherical 4-manifolds possessing a product geometry.
-Further applications about ordering manifolds using maps of non-zero degree~\cite{CarlsonToledo,Wang:3-mfdsasp} will be presented in a subsequent paper~\cite{NeoOrder}.
+In particular, we will show that large classes of circle bundles with fundamental groups not IIPP are not dominated by products (Theorem \ref{thmB}).
+In many cases, we will prove that the existence of a map of non-zero degree from a direct product is equivalent to the existence of a finite covering of the same product type (Theorem \ref{thmC}).

+By definition, a group not presentable by products is not IIPP and a group not IIPP is irreducible, but none of those implications can be reversed (cf. Remark \ref{r:nonequivalentconditions}).
+Nevertheless, the characterization of Theorem \ref{thmC} contains a special case of equivalence between ``irreducible" and ``not IIPP" for arbitrary (i.e. not necessarily finitely generated or torsion-free) groups: If the quotient of a group $\Gamma$ by its center $C(\Gamma)$ is not presentable by products, then $\Gamma$ is reducible if and only $\Gamma$ is IPPP (Theorem \ref{thmD}).
+This result fails when $\Gamma/C(\Gamma)$ is presentable by products.
+For example, the $5$-dimensional Heisenberg group $H_5$ -- whose quotient by its center is $\Z^4$ and thus presentable by products -- is IIPP but irreducible (cf. Example \ref{ex:Heisenberg}).
+Dimension five is the sharp dimension in which this phenomenon occurs, since ``IIPP" and ``reducible" are equivalent for fundamental groups of aspherical geometric manifolds (in the sense of Thurston) in dimensions $\leq4$; cf. Section \ref{s:proofE}, in particular Theorem \ref{t:4-mfdgroupsIIPP}.